arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 ### UART

-The pins used for UART on the Nano ESP32 are the following:
+The default pins for UART communication on the Nano ESP32 are the following:

 | Pin | Function | Description          |
 | --- | -------- | -------------------- |